cbc-sonarqube/php-goof/readme.md

 - Mysql or MariaDB
 - Composer 2

-Run composer install from the project root directory
+Run composer install from the project root directory1

 Create mysql or mariaDB database and update the db.php file, with database details.